 People can earn a maximum of four credits per year, so 40 credits essentially require 10 years total of work.
 The work need not be consecutive but accrues throughout one’s lifetime.

 Full Retirement Age and its Relationship to Social Security Benefit Amounts

 Why do you need to be at least 62 years old?
-Simply put, because that’s the first age at which everyone becomes eligible to receive the Social Security retirement benefits to which they’re entitled.
+Simply put, that’s the first age at which everyone becomes eligible to receive the Social Security retirement benefits to which they’re entitled.

 That requires us to explain another important concept in Social Security: Full retirement age (FRA).
 The amount of benefits all Social Security recipients receive has a crucial relationship to their FRA and the years directly before and after it.

-Everyone has a FRA, which is determined by a recipient’s birth year.
+Everyone has an FRA, which is determined by a recipient’s birth year.
 Those born in 1960 and after, for instance, hit their FRA at the age of 67.
 Those born between 1943 and 1954 have a FRA of 66.
 For folks born between 1955 and 1959, FRA occurs at the age of 66 and some months; a handy chart can be found here.

 Anyone eligible for Social Security retirement benefits can receive their full retirement amount at their FRA.

 Here’s where a lot of people get confused: Everyone who can receive these benefits becomes eligible to claim them at the age of 62, regardless of their FRA.
 The only kicker is that benefits are reduced by a certain percentage if they begin before one’s FRA.
 The reduction is permanent, too.